Balmain, New South Wales: Culture

-Drinking establishments
+The Balmain bug (Ibacus peronii), a type of slipper lobster commonly eaten in Sydney, is named after Balmain.

+Historic hotels

 Balmain is home to many historic hotels, including the Cat and Fiddle Hotel, Cricketer's Arms Hotel, Dick's Hotel, Dry Dock Hotel, Exchange Hotel, Forth & Clyde Hotel, Kent Hotel, Unity Hall Hotel, London Hotel, Mort Bay Hotel, Norfolk Pines Hotel, Pacific Hotel, Royal Oak Hotel, Shipwright's Arms Hotel, Star Hotel, Town Hall Hotel, Volunteer Hotel and the West End Hotel.

 The Riverview Hotel is a heritage-listed corner building built in 1880 in the Arts and Crafts style.
 Between 1888 and 1913 the pub was named Bergin's Hotel after the publican Joseph Bergin.
 Australian swimming champion Dawn Fraser was publican of the Riverview from 1978 to 1983.

 Pop culture

 Numerous phrases have been used to describe the suburb and its inhabitants, including "Balmain boys don't cry" (former NSW Premier Neville Wran at the Street Royal Commission); "You can take the boy out of Balmain, but you can't take Balmain out of the boy" (Unknown); "There are only two types of men in this world: those who were born in Balmain and those who wish they were" (a Police Commissioner of New South Wales).
 Australian Prime Minister Paul Keating commented on the suburb's gentrification by using the term "Basket weavers of Balmain".

-Until the 1970s, older Balmain people would refer to "going to Sydney".
-The Post Office/ Court/ Police building and vicinity was generally referred to as the "Town Hall", with the Post Office clock often called the Town Hall clock.
+Until the 1970s, older Balmain people would refer to travel into the city centre as "going to Sydney".
+The Post Office/Court/Police building and vicinity is generally referred to as the "Town Hall", with the Post Office clock often called the Town Hall clock.
 This was probably due to the Post Office & Court Building being built in between the earlier Town Hall & Town Hall Hotel.

 In the mid-1960s Balmain was the setting for the popular Seven Network situation comedy series My Name's McGooley, What's Yours?, starring Gordon Chater, John Meillon and Judi Farr.

 Balmain was the setting for the 1994 Australian film The Sum of Us, which starred Jack Thompson, John Polson and Russell Crowe.

 The former Pacific Hotel (from 2019, now converted into a residential property) - as well as several other locations in Balmain - were used extensively as the set of the Australian television soap opera, E Street.